 A winter trip to New York not only gives visitors the opportunity to admire the beautiful natural scenery, but also opens up unique cultural, culinary and shopping experiences.
-Let's explore the destinations and activities not to be missed when visiting this city in winter!
+Let's explore the destinations and activities that cannot be missed when coming to this city in winter!

 1. Why should you choose to travel to New York in winter?